IBUNHABIBU/catalogue_of_recipes/README.md

 ## About The Project
 #### Capstone project

-Capstone projects are solo projects at the end of the each of the Microverse Main Technical Curriculum sections.
+Capstone projects are solo projects at the end of each of the Microverse Main Technical Curriculum sections.
 Building this project is very important because:

-- It's a real-world-like project, built with business specifications that will look really nice in my portfolio; and
+- It's a real-world-like project, built with business specifications that will look nice in my portfolio; and
 - Get feedback about the achievement of technical and soft skills gained during this section of the program.

 ### Project specifications

-This is the React capstone is based on a catalogue of recipes.
+This is React capstone project is based on a catalogue of recipes.
 I have built a catalogue, that is, a browsable list of items that you can filter and access to the details of one item.
 All data are meals recipes that come from TheMealDb API.

 ### Features

-  - It display all foods meal in all category when visiting the home page.
+  - It displays all foods meal in all categories when visiting the home page.
-  - It display all food meal within the same category when selecting the category by clicking the link or by filter.
+  - It displays all food meals within the same category when selecting the category by clicking the link or by filtering.
   - It displays the details of a meal when you select your desired meal.

 <!-- BUILD WITH -->